FRC-3637-Daleks/Scouting-App-Remastered-2023/db/setup-README.md

 >>> print(get_python_lib())
 ```
 This should print out where it is located.
-the correct python connector is *(connector version _8.0.28_)*
+the correct python connector is *connector version _8.0.28_* or greater
-To exit the python3 terminal, simply hit CTRL + d
+To exit the python3 terminal, simply hit `CTRL + d`

 ## Part 2: Starting Up the Database

 First check if mySQL is already started, which is usually the case since mySQL likes to autostart.
 Through the Linux terminal, you can check the status of mySQL usinng the following command:
 ```
-$ sudo systemctl status mysql
+$ systemctl status mysql
 ```
 You can also do `mysql.service` in place of `mysql`.
 If the command returns something that shows that mysql is offline, then run